 3. What age does my child have to be?

-Children must be three years old by September 1st to enter the Preschool 3 program; four years old by September 1st to enter the Preschool 4 program; five years old by September 1st to enter the Kindergarten 5 program; six years old by September 1st to enter first grade; and so on.
+To ensure the best experience for the students, we highly recommend for children to be three years old by September 1st to enter preschool 3, four years old by September 1st to enter preschool 4; five years old by September 1st to enter Kindergarten; six years old by September 1st to enter first grade; and so on.

 4. Does the Academy recognize credit for homeschooling?